Gastroscopy: Everything you need to know

 - Reflux

-A gastroscopy is also recommended in cases of chronic cough, unexplained weight loss, suspected stomach tumors, ulcers in the digestive tract, or esophageal disorders.
+A gastroscopy is also recommended for chronic coughing, unexplained weight loss, suspected stomach tumours, ulcers in the digestive tract or oesophageal diseases.

 Therapeutic Reasons

-This primarily involves various medical procedures within the gastrointestinal tract:
+This mainly concerns various medical procedures in the gastrointestinal tract:

 - Removal of swallowed objects